Election 2019 – The Economy, the Environment, and Historic Places

 - The Peoples Party of Canada is being unveiled over the coming weeks – but no mention to date of historic places.

-- The Conservative Party of Canada is expected to unveil their platform on October 11.
-Announced on Oct 7- A new Conservative government would scrap admission fees from all of Canada’s national museums; designate the RCMP Heritage Centre in Regina, Saskatchewan as a national museum; and designate the gravesites of past Prime Ministers and Governors General as national historic sites.
+- The Conservative Party of Canada Announced on Oct 7- A new Conservative government would scrap admission fees from all of Canada’s national museums; designate the RCMP Heritage Centre in Regina, Saskatchewan as a national museum; and designate the gravesites of past Prime Ministers and Governors General as national historic sites.